 The figures included will provide an overview of a typical electron gun.
-The first figure above (Figure 1), is an exhibit of a typical electron gun. elements labeled.
+The first figure above (Figure 1), is an exhibit of a typical electron gun.
+Figure 2 below is a 3D model, with a crosssection of a typical electron gun with the elements labeled.
 Figure 3 below is a simplified schematic of the electron gun components and applied voltages.
+Figure 4 shows a schematic block diagram of the typical power supplies (represented as circles) and how the voltages are typically applied to the parts of the gun to produce and control the electron beam.
 Please reference these figures as we progress through the discussions that follow.